 After the relevant sentences were articulated and approved by my consultant, I prepared a Qualtrics survey on the Basque/Spanish data and ran it with a group of speakers of demographics similar to my consultant’s.
 I received 6 answers.
 Unfortunately, I obtained only random results that showed that the respondents to the survey were not able to pay attention to the crucial distinctions and I had to abandon this path.
 In other work, I have been a proponent of obtaining data via surveys and statistical treatment, whenever it is possible and productive to do so (reference withdrawn).
 However, quantitative methods of data collection do not always work when the crucial distinctions are based on the presence or absence of a particular one-segment functional morpheme, which naïve subjects may overlook (as did my online subjects).
 A forced-choice task may help in focusing on the relevant features but it is difficult to translate the result into an (un)acceptability claim unless there is already a base-line that gives you a maximum and a minimum within a range: ultimately, a forced-choice task tells us if subjects prefer example A to example B but not if either A or B or both are acceptable, which means that a forced-choice task needs to be built on previous knowledge of the sentences in question.
 It seems that, at this point, the judgments that I am targeting can only be obtained with the labor-intensive approach described above.

-Finally, note that I am not trying to characterize a community of speakers – for which one could argue that quantitative data from the relevant geographical area are necessary - but my goal is more limited: to seek evidence for a particular theoretical point – for which one could argue depth is more important than breadth.
+Note that I am not trying to characterize a community of speakers – for which one could argue that quantitative data from the relevant geographical area are necessary - but my goal is more limited: to seek evidence for a particular theoretical point – for which one could argue depth is more important than breadth.
 The Basque language in particular constitutes a specially heterogenous speech community and even their code-switching patterns do not converge (Cf: the contrast between Parafita-Couto, Munárriz, Epelde, Deuchar and Oyarçabal (2015) study of a community of Navarrese speakers with Badiola and Sande’s (2018) in Gernika, both looking at gender choice).
 Thus, I am not at all certain that the data presented here can be reproduced with other communities of bilingual Spanish/Basque speakers; I would not be surprised if other speakers reject all the code-switched examples in this article - although I would be very surprised if they accepted examples such as (11 d-f), (13 d-f), (14 c-d) or (16d-e); if any Basque speakers accept these sentences, these judgments would constitute direct counterexamples to my proposal.
 Likewise, I am not able to ascertain if German/Turkish code-switching in Germany is in any way uniform across regions and I don’t have the means to check; but again, I would expect that they would reject the same sentences that my consultants rejected.

-The point that I would like to drive home is the following: despite the limitations of my field-work, the fact that these three groups of bilingual code-switchers converge on accepting, rejecting or producing certain types of sentences makes me think that they reveal a genuine linguistic property.
-This I submit to the reader, with the understanding that my claims are hypotheses that additional work may or may not confirm.
+Given the limited scope of my field work and the smaller number of speakers consulted, this paper should be regarded as exploratory.
+I am encouraged by the fact that three groups of bilingual code-switchers converge on accepting, rejecting or producing certain types of sentences.
+I submit that this convergence reveals a genuine linguistic property.